variostudio/JavaCreateBCEL/README.md

 # JavaCreateBCEL
-How to use BCEL for generation classes
+How to use Byte Code Engineering Library (BCEL) for generation classes